Pretro/gymstore/README.md

 * (White) For the titles in the navbar, and for the texts in the other templates of the website such as buttons, product descriptions, etc.

-* (Blue) Is used by the text box where the visa card number is placed on the checkout page
+* (Blue) Is used by the text box where the visa card number is placed on the checkout page.
+Also the text and logo for My account and the text for Products Home.

 * (Green) Is the default color of the buttons in the checkout page.
 Also the hover color for the view button in the all product page.